zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/personal-alert-button.md

 2. **TELL** the PAB what has happened.
 Your description will be recorded and sent to either an SAC or CareLine.
 3. **WAIT** for SAC or CareLine staff to respond to you or visit your house to provide assistance.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/M1PioioT3eM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/D-xG_UQiTy4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Success Stories

-PABs have been installed in more than 6,000 housing units from 53 rental blocks.
+An estimated 10,000 housing units from 53 rental housing blocks will be installed with PABs.
+To date, PABs have been installed in more than 6,000 units from 36 blocks.

-Between November 2019 and September 2021, the PAB handled 415 emergency cases, including medical, social, and crime-related issues.
+Between November 2019 and September 2021, the installed PABs handled 415 emergency cases, including medical, social, and crime-related issues.
 Testimonies from two PAB users are as shown below:

 _“From 9pm to 3am… my leg was so painful.
 I couldn’t get out of bed… I can’t walk so I pressed the button for help.
 My son lives in Woodlands, too far away from me.
 I would have taken a taxi ride to hospital myself, but at 3am… where can I find a taxi?”_
 <br>**– Mdm A, a senior who lives alone**